okta/odyssey/packages/docs/components/tab.md

 <Description>

 Users interact with Tab as they would a button, the main difference is the outcome.
-By default, the first tab from the left is active and the associated content displayed in the tab panel.
+By default, the first tab is active and the associated content displayed in the tab panel.
 Upon selecting a different tab, the tab indicator appears on the selected tab.
 The tab panel will then update to show the new content.

 Additionally, the tab element is keyboard-navigable (See [Accessibility: Keyboard Support](#keyboard-support))